Blockchain-Technology-Lab/Rewards-Sharing-Simulation-Engine/README.md

 Written in Python 3.9 by Christina Ovezik, Research Engineer at the University of Edinburgh's [Blockchain Technology Laboratory](https://www.ed.ac.uk/informatics/blockchain).

-See the [documentation](https://blockchain-technology-lab.github.io/Cardano-Pooling-Simulator/) for detailed instructions on how to install and use the simulation engine.
+Refer to the project's [documentation](https://blockchain-technology-lab.github.io/Cardano-Pooling-Simulator/) for detailed instructions and examples on how to interact with the simulation engine.

 ## Installation
 To install the simulation engine, simply clone this project: